OwnID/ownid-ios-sdk/Docs/sdk-gigya-doc.md

 # OwnID Gigya iOS SDK

-The OwnID Gigya iOS SDK integrates with Email/Password-based [Gigya Authentication](https://github.com/SAP/gigya-swift-sdk) for apps that use Gigya Core or Gigya Screen-Sets.
-If your app uses Gigya Screen-Sets only, you should use the OwnID Gigya-Screen-Sets iOS SDK instead.
-For instructions, see the **[OwnID Redirect SDK](sdk-redirect-doc.md)** guide.

-The OwnID Gigya-iOS SDK is a client library written in Swift that provides a simple way to add the "Skip Password" feature to the registration and login screens of your native application.
+The OwnID Gigya iOS SDK integrates with Email/Password-based [Gigya Authentication](https://github.com/SAP/gigya-swift-sdk) in an iOS application.
+The SDK is a client library written in Swift that provides a simple way to add the "Skip Password" feature to the registration and login screens of your native app.
 For more general information about OwnID SDKs, see [OwnID iOS SDK](../README.md).

 ## Table of contents
 * [Before You Begin](#before-you-begin)